RoamJS/workbench/docs/table.md

 This way you can create custom tables with templates or other automated ways.

+### Styling

+- table class name: `roamjs-workbench-table`
+- headers: `wbt-header-{headerText}`
+- rows: `wbt-row-{rowText}`
+- cells `wbt-cell-{cellText}`

+This allows for tailored styling and flexibility in design.

+Note: Currently, the header, row, and cell classes are only set on load / refresh.

 ### Headers

 Headers are created as children of a `header` block.